amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ---

-## The "donor covers fees" per platform &amp; other fees
+## The "donor covers fees" per platform & other fees

+To compile the list below, I found live donation forms for each platform and checked the tips requested for £3, £5, £10, £20, £50, £100, £200, £500 and £1000.

 ### Donorbox

 Asks donors to cover the following fees:
+- 11.3% for £3
 - 9.2% for £5
 - 6.8% for £10
 - 5.6% for £20